 Off Campus Programs: Students confirmed to an Off Campus Program will not be permitted to register for on campus classes.

-Overload: Students with a cumulative GPA of 3.00 or a 3.00 term GPA in each of the previous two semesters (12 unit minimum) may enroll in a maximum of 20 units + 1 PEA .
+Overload: Students with a cumulative GPA of 3.00 or a 3.00 term GPA in each of the previous two semesters (12 unit minimum) or Presidential and Augustinian scholars in their first semester may enroll in a maximum of 20 units + 1 PEA .
 There is no additional charge for the additional units.

 Physical Education: Fitness for Life (PEA 032) should be completed by first-year and transfer students during their first year of enrollment.
 Only one PEA course may be taken per semester so please plan accordingly.
 Subsequent PEA courses in a given activity must be at a higher level.

 Research and Tutorials: All Tutorial and Research courses require submission of a completed application.
 Forms are available in the Student Records Office and on the Registrar's website.
 After the printed deadline a late fee of $40.00 will be assessed.